 Trident Wellness Centre – for the Dubai Marina yogis

-This place is filled with natural light, great energy and good vibes.
+Filled with natural light, this place great energy and good vibes.
 There are about 15 classes a day, and the instructors teach a large variety of yoga classes from Vinyasa Flow to yoga therapy.
 Power yoga with Karthik is one of our favourites, but we heard Jivamukti is pretty good too!

 Voyoga – for the Barsha Heights yogis